Certificate IV in Aboriginal Cultural Heritage Management

 The Certificate IV in Aboriginal Cultural Heritage Management is a nationally accredited qualification which provides training in the skills and knowledge required to work in the cultural heritage industry.
 It also provides training to enable Registered Aboriginal Parties and other land managers to meet their cultural heritage management obligations under the Aboriginal Heritage Act 2006.
 La Trobe University, as a Registered Training Organisation (TOID 3899), delivers this course in partnership with Aboriginal Victoria (AV).

-The course takes ten months to complete.
-It is delivered in nine intensive blocks of 5 days, approximately one month apart, at locations in Melbourne and regional Victoria.
+Full-time equivalent.
+The course takes 10 months to complete.
+It is delivered in nine intensive blocks of five days, approximately one month apart, at locations in Melbourne and regional Victoria.
+If restrictions on face to face learning are re-introduced due to COVID, delivery will switch to weekly online sessions.

-Applications for fee paying places in 2020 are open.
+Applications for funded and fee-paying places in 2021 are now closed.

-In 2020, 14 places in this course will be substantially funded by the Victorian government through Aboriginal Victoria.
-To be considered for a place in future courses applicants must meet Aboriginal Victoria criteria for funding eligibility.
+In 2022, 14 places in this course will be substantially funded by the Victorian Government through Aboriginal Victoria.
+To be considered for a place applicants must meet Aboriginal Victoria criteria for funding eligibility.
 These are the criteria:

 - Applicants must successfully complete the Aboriginal Victoria three-day Introductory Workshop to Cultural Heritage Management.
 Contact email@example.com for further information.